Genevieve McDonald: Maine House

-McDonald says she was inspired to run for the House after completing a Washington, D.C. travel course at the University of Maine., and also credits her tenure on the LAC with first introducing her to state-level advocacy.
+McDonald says she was inspired to run for the House after completing a Washington, D.C. travel course at the University of Maine, and also credits her tenure on the LAC with first introducing her to state-level advocacy.
 She announced her candidacy for Maine House District #134 in February 2018, filling a seat vacated by Walter Kumiega, who had termed out and approached her about running in his place.
 District #134 represents Maine's largest lobster ports and consists of waterfront towns and islands.

 McDonald ran unopposed in the 2018 House District #134 Democratic primary and defeated Republican Philip Brady 67%-33% in the general election.
 During her first term, McDonald served on the Joint Standing Committee on Marine Resources and the Maine Climate Council Working Group on Community Resiliency, Emergency Planning and Public Health.

 In January 2020, McDonald announced a re-election bid.
 She defeated fellow Democrat Julie Eaton 75%-25% in the District #134 primary and ran unopposed in the general election.
 In her second term she continued to serve on the Joint Standing Committee on Marine Resources and was assigned as the House chair of the Government Oversight Committee.
 In April 2021, McDonald was appointed to the Coastal and Marine Working Group of the Maine Climate Council.

 McDonald announced her candidacy for Maine Senate District 7 in January 2022, but later withdrew her candidacy.
-She resigned her House seat effective on May 10, 2022.
+She resigned her House seat on May 9, 2022.

-Science-fishing relations
+Science–fishing relations

 McDonald has described both improving the relationship between scientists and fishermen and addressing impacts of climate change on the fishing industry as two of her continued legislative priorities.
-She has strongly advocated for national policies that both protect the endangered right whale and protect Maine's lobster fisheries, and collaborates with scientists on the water whenever possible.
+She has strongly advocated for national policies that both protect the endangered North Atlantic right whale and protect Maine's lobster fisheries, and collaborates with scientists on the water whenever possible.
 McDonald is the fisheries liaison to the New England Aqua Ventus project, which has proposed a floating wind array off the coast of Maine.

+Fishing industry support

-In the aftermath of the COVID-19 pandemic, McDonald played a leadership role in helping many of her fellow fishermen secure Paycheck Protection Program loans and access Pandemic Unemployment Assistance to help weather financial losses.
+In the aftermath of the COVID-19 pandemic, McDonald helped many of her fellow fishermen secure Paycheck Protection Program loans and access Pandemic Unemployment Assistance to help weather financial losses.
+McDonald also planned to provide guidance to lobstermen applying for the Seafood Trade Relief Grant.

-In late June 2020, McDonald corrected several of then-president Donald Trump's tweets regarding his administration's contributions to Maine's fishing industry.
-Her Tweeted responses went viral, the first one receiving over 100,000 retweets.
+In late June 2020, McDonald drew attention for correcting several of then-president Donald Trump's tweets regarding his administration's contributions to Maine's fishing industry.